Primer & Oligo Design Answers After Choosing a Calculator

 All calculations run entirely in your browser using client-side JavaScript.
 Your sequences are never transmitted to any server.
 You can verify this using browser developer tools (Network tab).
 This is a key advantage over vendor tools (IDT, NEB) that process sequences on their servers.
 Only if you explicitly save sequences to your Library (optional account feature) is data stored, encrypted in our database.

-🧮 Tm Calculator — Methods, Accuracy & Salt Corrections
+Tm Follow-up — Methods, Accuracy & Salt Corrections

-The nearest-neighbor (NN) thermodynamic method is the gold standard, accurate within ±1-2°C for oligos 15-70 nt.
-It accounts for stacking interactions between adjacent base pairs — not just base composition.
+The nearest-neighbor (NN) thermodynamic method is commonly preferred for primers and probes because it accounts for stacking interactions between adjacent base pairs, not just base composition.

 | Method | Accuracy | Oligo Length | Best For |